ADGEfficiency/adgefficiency.github.io/_posts/2017-06-26-blockchain-energy-part-one.md

 ---

-This is a two part series on blockchain in the energy system.
 This post will give an introduction to the blockchain technology - what it is, how it works, the advantages and the challenges.
 We will also take a look at two of the largest implementations of blockchain, bitcoin and Ethereum.

-[The second part theorizes how far we might be able to go with blockchain and the grid](http://adgefficiency.com/blockchain-energy-part-two/) - looking at what a smart contract enabled blockchain might mean for system operators, electricity consumers & generators, machines and regulators.

 ## What is blockchain